singularitypress/ts-ssr-kit/README.md

 ## 12.
 We're gonna add `loadData` to the Base component that all current pages are loaded through since we want to have the authentication/current user stuff happen on every page.
 To know how `loadData` stuff works, review #1, and to know how the `Base` stuff works check #9.

+## 13.
+If React Router can't find a matching route, it'll fall back to this since it doesn't have a `path` set.